te-online/timemanager/README.md

 ### 0.3.2 Beta, 29.
 June 2022

 - Add overview of all projects, tasks, and latest time entries when you select the respective menu entries without selecting a client first
-- Dashboard: Add ability to see time entries by other people in clients shared by you and enable to filter them by person
+- Dashboard: Add ability to see latest time entries by other people in clients that you shared and enable to filter them by person
 - Reports: Add ability to filter reports by person who created the time entries
 - Bugfix: The list of clients, projects, and tasks that appears when you select the respective menu items didn't show items shared with you
 - Attempt to avoid more layout-shifts on Dashboard when JS has mounted components